roberddd/PF2B/docs/getting_started.md

         For updates, simply download the updated add-on manually from the store where you purchased it, uninstall the old version and reinstall the new using the same steps outlined in the instructions above.

 === "PlantFactory & Libraries"
+    Since the addon relies on the PlantFactory application for importing plants, it must be installed.
+Additionally, there are free plant libraries that can be installed.
+While these libraries are optional, they provide a significant portion of the available functionality, and skipping them may limit your experience.

     Follow these steps to install PlantFactory and the necessary libraries:

     1. If you haven’t already installed PlantFactory, download it from [Bentley’s official website](https://www.bentley.com/software/e-on-software-free-downloads/) and follow the on-screen instructions to complete the installation.
     2. The `PlantCatalog` Library can also be downloaded from the same link.
 It is divided into multiple parts and requires 19.6 GB of space.
 I highly recommend downloading all parts to access the full plant library.
     3. For additional information about PlantFactory, check out Bentley's FAQ section [here](https://www.bentley.com/software/e-on-software-free-downloads/#faq).

+After installing everything above, make sure to **read the sections below**, as they contain important information about required cache files for the addon.